Showing 1-96 of 580 items found in Events

 Migrate to Lakeside Nature Center for a day of activities and education.
 Adopt a butterfly, butterfly photo booth, butterfly pork chop sandwiches, face painting and so much more.

 Take a self-guided tour of public art from June 2 to September 2 as part of the 2nd annual Sculpture Walk in downtown Oak Park.
 The walk features 12 world-class sculptures prominently placed among Oak Park's many shops and restaurants.

-One of the largest Cruise Nites in Illinois.
-This event brings in classic and antique autos for a full day and night of fun for the whole family.
-Attend the car show on Saturday from 9 a.m. to 3 p.m. and cruise that evening from 5-9 p.m.
+Being one of the largest cruise nights in Illinois, this event attracts individuals across the state.
+The Cruise Nite & Car Show brings in classic and antique autos for a full day and night of fun for the whole family.
+Attend the car show on Saturday from 9 a.m. to 3 p.m. and then watch and cruise that evening from 5 to 9 p.m.